Élimination des déchets électroniques

 5.Metrics and Targets

-*1 Following office relocation and extension completed in Japan in 2013, we set FY2014 as the base year.
+*1 Following office relocation and extension completed in 2013, we set FY2014 as the base year.

 *2 We newly set FY2021 as the base year when GHG scope1-2 data became available globally.